opengeogroep/safetymaps-onboard/README.md

 The script `safetymaps-onboard.cmd` copies the `update` directory to `bin` and and starts it.
 The old version is moved to the `bak` directory.

-## Installation
+## Making a release

 Copy `bag_settings.sh.example` to `bag_settings.sh` and adjust settings to your environment.
 The settings should allow psql to connect to the same bag database as the NodeJS safetymapsDBK application.
+Alternatively, a few example rows are provided in `bag.txt.example`.
+Copy this to `bag.txt` and comment out the `psql` call in release.sh to use it.

 Run `release.sh` to create a distribution in the `bin` directory including the Lucene search index.

+## Installation on server and embedded client

-Configure filesetsync as follows:
+Configure filesetsync on the server as follows:
 _TODO_

+To install on a Windows embedded client, copy the contents of the bin directory to `c:\ogg\safetymaps-onboard\bin` system and create a shortcut to `safetymaps-onboard.cmd` in the Startup Start Menu folder, and set it to start minimized.
+Start the application and allow network access before deploying to fire engines.

+Test the location search by browsing to http://localhost:1080/q/zonnebaan on the embedded system, and test all functionality described below in the fullscreen safetymaps viewer.

 ## Functionality